 The distillery is run by family and friends who maintain the philosophy of small handcrafted batches produces the best Irish whiskey.
 Thanks to investment, Bushmills now has 10 stills, producing single malts of 10,16 and 21 years old, along with the Original and Black bush brands of Bushmills, some of their most notable blends and regularly featured in lists of the top 10 Irish whiskeys.

-Of all the Irish whiskey distilleries, Bushmills is the only one which has remained in continuous operation.
+Of all the Irish whiskey distilleries, Bushmills is the only one that has remained in continuous operation.
 The distillery is a popular tourist attraction in Northern Ireland, welcoming over 120,000 visitors per year.
 They run Irish whiskey tours which offer an insight into a working distillery and also tutored tastings.

 Tours run daily and cost €8 per adult and €4.50 for children between 8 and 17 years of age.
 Opening times are Monday to Saturday from 9.15am to 4.45pm from March through October, with opening times starting at 10am in the winter months of November to February.
 Sunday opening hours are 12pm to 4.45.